akliang/wordle_foo/README.md

 # Testing

 Testing is done via Selenium (in a Docker container) against the staging instance.
 This means that testing is done against the `develop` branch, with the assumption that it is identical to the `main` branch.
 This may not hold true if you don't remember to merge `develop` into `main`.
-(You can do that via `make merge_main`.)
+(You can do that via `make merge`.)

 ```
 # using Makefile
 make build_tests
-make run_tests
+make test
 ```

 If you need to access Python debugger (pdb), you will have to run pytest locally: